Saksham1800t/Speech-Recognition/readme.md

 this works only on some commands which are written on web page.

 # updates
-I try to add new commands in this system.
+I am try to add new commands in this system.

+#forking